nvfp/ultimate_jekyll_guide/README.md

 └── Gemfile
 ```

-copy from folder `folder_2` to get this structure. the `_layouts/` and `_sass/` folders are by default to store the HTML template and the main styles files. but here's my favorite way to organize the pages:
+Copy from the `level_2` folder to get this structure.
+The `_layouts/` and `_sass/` folders are by default to store the HTML template and the main styles files.
+But here's my favorite way to organize the pages:

-- the icons and media stuff will be in `assets/` folder (i usually put the all kind of media that related to website),
+- The icons and media stuff will be in the `assets/` folder (I usually put all kinds of media related to the website),
-- and the webpages will be in `pages/` folder.
+- And the webpages will be in the `pages/` folder.
-- if the webpages need specific style or script, each page can has its own `.scss` and `.js` file belong to them (so think of it like every page has default style, but each page could also override the main css).
+- If the webpages need specific style or script, each page can have its own `.scss` and `.js` file belonging to them (so think of it like every page has default style, but each page could also override the main CSS).
-- not just html, scs, and js, but each page could also store media for its page, so like:
+- Not just HTML, SCSS, and JS, but each page could also store media for its page, so like:

     ```txt
     └── page-abc/